-Albert Hibbs main claim to fame was as a physicist.
+Albert Hibbs's main claim to fame was as a physicist.
 He was a student of Richard Feynman and together they wrote the famous book, Quantum Mechanics and Path Integrals.
-This was a new derivation of quantum mechanics in a manner that led to the development of quantum electrodynamics.
+This provided a new derivation of quantum mechanics in a manner that led to the emergence of quantum electrodynamics.
 Albert's professional career, though, was of a more practical nature, and for most of his life he worked at the Jet Propulsion Laboratory in Pasadena.

-But for the average Joe and Josephine Blow - or at least the students of games of chance - Albert was one of the first to claim he had used mathematics to beat a casino.
+But for the average Joe and Josephine Blow - or at least the students of games of chance - Albert was one of the first of the post-WWII set of gamblers who claimed to have used mathematics to beat a casino.

 Of course, we also know that one of the quickest ways to go broke is to use a "system".
-Most gambling systems are based on mathematical fallacies in which a negative expectation is somehow changed to positive.
+Most gambling systems are based on mathematical fallacies in which a negative expectation is somehow expected to become positive.

 But was Albert's system just one of those fallacies?
-Or was there something to it?
+Or was there really something to it?

 Well, we can't say that Albert's system was actually new and whether it worked.
-But for a little about Albert and his system, just click here.
+But for a little about Albert and his système pour battre la physique de le jeu, just click here.